Nader Dastneshan

 Nader Dastneshan (نادر دست نشان, 29 November 1959 – 16 April 2021) was an Iranian football player and coach.

 Early life

-Nader Dastneshan was born on 24 May 1960 in Shaahi, Mazandaran Province.
-His father Azerbaijani was from Tabriz and his mother was from Sari.
-He has three sisters and five brothers; he was the youngest son in the family.
-At beginning of football, he was a goalkeeper but later he became midfielder.
+Nader Dastneshan was born on 24 May 1960 in Shaahi, Mazandaran province.
+His father, an Azerbaijani, was from Tabriz and his mother was from Sari.
+He had three sisters and five brothers; he was the youngest son in the family.
+Initially, he played as a goalkeeper but later became a midfielder.

 Club career

-He started his career in Nasaji Mazandaran and was in club until his retirement in 1993.
+He started his playing career with Nasaji Mazandaran and remained with the club until his retirement in 1993.

 Coaching career

 Dastneshan studied coaching techniques in FIFA and received a degree by AFC for coaching.
 He became assistant coach to Carlo Soldoy, Italian head coach of Iran under-20 national football team in 1997.
 Iran U-20 team came fourth in AFC Asian Cup at that year.
 He coached in many Iranian clubs and he is known as a manager who upgraded teams to Division 1 of Iranian football but he didn't manage for more than one year in each club.